JSB-UCLA/scDEED/README.md

 - Input count matrix should contain cells as columns and genes as rows

 ## Installation
-You can install the released version of scDEED from GitHub with:
+You can install scDEED from GitHub using devtools.
+It should install in 1 minute, but may take longer if you need to update dependencies.

 ``` r
 library(devtools)